phenixace/MolReGPT/README.md

 * Codes, data, and demo will be available soon~ We will follow our roadmap to release the results.
 Please stay tuned!

 ### In the first phase:
-Our paper is available through Arxiv~ 🎉
+Our paper is accpeted by IEEE TKDE and we have updated the accepted version~ 🎉

+We will soon release all the codes, data, and demo for MolReGPT.
+Please stay tuned!
+Thanks for your patience!

 We first released the results of [zero_shot](./dataset/cap_mol_trans/zero_shot/) and ten shot results [ten_shot_bm25](./dataset/cap_mol_trans/ten_shot_bm25/), [ten_shot_morgan](./dataset/cap_mol_trans/ten_shot_morgan/).

-The remaining results will be gradually released.
-Thanks for your patience!

 ### In the second phase and later:

-Secret Now! 🤫 We will release our plan~ 😄
+We would like to announce our second work, **In-Context Molecule Adaptation (ICMA)**, which aims to further improve the performance of MolReGPT by adapting the parameters of LLMs via in-context molecule tuning [Paper Link](https://arxiv.org/abs/2403.04197).

 ## Introduction
 MolReGPT aims to create a foundation method for molecule discovery by leveraging large language models (LLMs).